Rupthya/windows-10/readme.md

 Open Microsoft Edge with: Previous pages
 Open new tabs with: A blank page
 [View advanced settings]
+  Use Adobe Flas Player: Off
   Open sites in apps: Off
   Ask me what to do with each download: Off
-  [Change search engine]
+  Have Cortana assist me in Microsoft Edge: Off
+  Show search and site suggestions as I type: Off
+  Let sites save protected media licenses on my device: Off Use page prediction to speed up browsing, …: Off [Change search engine]
     Select: Google Search (discovered)
     [Set as default]